jdbruijn/MPLABX_Travis-CI_Example.X/README.md

 =============
 This MPLAB X project is automatically build on Travis CI.
 To accomplish this it needs the MPLAB X IDE and the MPLAB XC16 compiler.
-In this documentation I will explain how Travis CI builds this project.
+In this documentation I will explain how to set up a repository for Travis CI and how it builds this project.

+### Set up repository for Travis CI
+In order to set up a repository of a MPLAB X project for automatic builds on Travis CI the `.travis.yml` and `travis-install-dependencies.sh` scripts need to be present in the repository.
+Examples of those scripts can be found in this repository.
+Once those files are present in the repository, Travis CI needs to know that it has to build a project.
+More information on how to setup a repository with Travis CI can be found in their [Getting Started Docs][travis-getstarted].

 ### Install dependencies script
 This script is called by the `.travis.yml` script.